jerrylin42/Predicting-Particle-Cluster-Volume-Distributions-for-Turbulence-Flow/README.md

 cluster analysis) is a probability distribution for particle cluster volumes.
 Since probability distributions are hard to work with, collaborators instead summarized these distributions by their first four raw moments.

+We want to explore how fluid turbulence (quantified by Reynolds number or Re), gravitational acceleration (quantified by Froud number or F r) and particles’ characteristics (e.g. size, density which is quantified by Stokes number or St) affect the spatial distribution and clustering of particles in an idealized turbulence (homogeneous isotropic turbulence or HIT).